socketry/timers/README.md

 License
 -------

-Copyright (c) 2014 Tony Arcieri.
+Copyright (c) 2014 Celluloid timers project developers (given in the file AUTHORS.md).

 Distributed under the MIT License.
-See LICENSE for further details.
+See LICENSE file for further details.